Ellerbe English Wood

 - The following appeared on 3 February 1964 in The New York Times: [Died] Annie Laurie Wood, on Feb.
 1, 1964, sister of Ellerbe and Campbell Wood.
 Service and interment private.

 - Ellerbe English Wood died on 16 January 1968 at age 80 in San Antonio, Bexar County, Texas, at 107 East Mulberry Avenue at her residence. .
 Her death was officially witnessed by Vivian Nanny Riley.

-- She was buried at Sunset Memorial Park in San Antonio, Bexar County, Texas.
+- She was interred at Sunset Memorial Park, San Antonio, Bexar County, Texas.

 - The following appeared on 17 January 1968 in the San Antonio Express: Ellerbe English Wood, 107 E. Mulberry Ave., died Tuesday [16 Jan 1968].
 A native Texan, she had lived here one year.
 Services will be at 3:30 p.m.
 Wednesday in Porter Loring Mortuary.
 Burial will be in Sunset Memorial Park.

 - Charts: Descendants of ABERCROMBIE Charles & Edwina Malinda "Dicey" Booth, Descendants of WOOD William & Lydia Ballentine